-- 7.14.1 Where the Council receives a complaint that contains matters about its Adult Social Care and the services of another 'responsible body' e.g. NHS body, it will co-operate with the other body in coordinating and handling the complaint. - 7.14.2 Co-operation will include: - Ensuring the complainant receives a coordinated response to the complaint; - Seeking agreement on who will lead on handling the complaint; - Communicating with the complainant; - Providing relevant information for the consideration of the complaints; - Attend any meeting reasonably required in connection with the consideration of the complaint. - 7.14.3 The plan for responding to such complaints will be agreed in writing between the relevant service manager, the Customer Relations teams of the two bodies, and the complainant.
+7.13.1 Where the Council receives a complaint that contains matters about its Public Health function and the services of another 'responsible body' e.g. another local authority, it will co-operate with the other body in coordinating and handling the complaint.

+7.13.2 Co-operation will include:

+- Ensuring the complainant receives a coordinated response to the complaint; - Seeking agreement on who will lead on handling the complaint; - Communicating with the complainant; - Providing relevant information for the consideration of the complaints; - Attend any meeting reasonably required in connection with the consideration of the complaint. - 7.13.3 The plan for responding to such complaints will be agreed in writing between the relevant service manager, the Customer Relations teams of the two bodies, and the complainant.